codecowboydotio/codecowboy/content/automation/pulumi-javascript.md

 ```

 The security group is created with ingress and egress rules that are overly permissive as part of this demonstration series.

-The output from this step when I run it is:

 ### Instance